goutamir007/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Read the content under **Review and confirm your changes** and select **Confirm** to apply the changes and select **Done** to finish.

 1. On the top middle menu, select **Threat policies** to go back and under *Policies*, select **Safe Attachments**.
 Notice that both preset policies appears here and the Status is On.
+1. In the menu, select the **gear** icon for **Global Settings**.

+1. Read through the available integration options and select **Cancel** to go back.

+1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Settings** from the left.

+1. On the **Settings** page select **Microsoft 365 Defender**.
+You are going to see an image of a coffee mug and a message that reads: "Hang on!
+We're preparing new spaces for your data and connecting them".
+It will take several minutes to finish, so leave the page open until the next lab.

+    >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.

+1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.

 ## You have completed the lab.